kak-tus/docker-syncthing-auto/README.md

 USER_GID - GID for synced files.

+SYNC_MASTER_MODE - Optional.
+Default 1.
+To select master or slave mode.
+See "Master mode" section.

 ## Run in production

 In most cases you need to pass SYNC_IP to each container and expose 22000 (or SYNC_PORT) port to connectivity containers to each other.
 You can expose 8384 port to connect to GUI.
 Don't expose GUI port to worldwide access.

 If you use weave networking, SYNC_IP is not required.
 Service detect IP automatically and connect to each other thru weave network.

+## Master mode

+By default service start in master mode.
+It get folder config from environment, save it to Consul and start sync all of these folders.

+Sometimes you need to sync only one/two of these folders and optionaly change destination.
+To do this - you must set SYNC_MASTER_MODE="" (empty value).
+After that service not do save folders to Consul.
+And you can change destination.
+And only this folders (not all folders from Consul) will be used to sync.